gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

   - Wifi - Is the number of WiFi ssid and password pairs
   - Azure IoT Hub or Event Bus Host name eg "MakerDen.azure-devices.net", Device ID, and Key.
 For IoT Hub get this information from the Device Explorer, for Event Hub, get from Azure Management Portal.
   - Geo location of the device

-  - Deploy this app to the NodeMCU to write configuration settings to EEPROM
+Deploy this app to the NodeMCU to write configuration settings to EEPROM.

+** Be sure to call function initCloudConfig() with no parameters to ensure Azure and Network parameters are read from EEPROM. **

-Upload this sketch to burn these settings to the device EEPROM.
-After this you deploy the AzureClient sketch which will read this configuration information from the EEPROM.
-Be sure to call function initCloudConfig() with no parameters.
+Next upload the AzureClient sketch which will read this configuration information from the EEPROM.